 What can you expect?

-I offer a complimentary 15-minute consultation which you can either Book Online, fill out the form on my contact page or call at 519.719.9240.
+I offer a complimentary 15-minute consultation which you can either Book Online, or fill out the form on my contact page.
 This allows us an opportunity to meet and discuss therapy, your goals, and see if we resonate with each other.
 This is not an active therapy session.

 Our first session will be the intake session (typically 75 min) where I gather your history, sign any paperwork, and give us a chance to set some goals for our time together.
 At that time, we will determine the schedule for sessions (weekly or bi-weekly).
 Regular sessions are 50 minutes.

 All regular sessions are client-centred and focused on your therapeutic goals.
 As the relationship develops and time goes on, goals are re-evaluated as needed.
-As a Psychotherapist in London Ontario, I also offer e-counselling online if you are not able to visit my offices.
+As part of my Psychotherapy service in London Ontario, I also offer e-counselling online if you are not able to visit my offices.